Cxemcast 049 – KiK

-We don’t keep score, but we try to send all the stuff, which comes out worthy, on labels, so that it doesn’t get lost, at least.
-Release is definitely a physical medium as for me.
-This is something we are still working on and will certainly start to keep score of.
+We don’t keep score; but we try to send all the worthy stuff to labels, so we do not lose it, at least.
+As for me, a release is definitely physical media; this is something we are still working on and will certainly start to keep score of.

 Why do you prefer physical to digital?
-Do you mean vinyl while speaking about physical medium?
+Do you mean vinyl speaking of physical media?

-Vinyl, cassette, reel, wax cylinder - all the touchable things, sound of which will have its own color and specificity.
+Vinyl, cassette, reel, wax cylinder; I mean all the touchable things, which sound has its own color and specific features.
 We have a release on vinyl, which I haven’t even seen.
 It is a hand recorded mono disc.
-However, the track is not purely ours- it’s a joint project with "Pochemu Komutator Molchit" ("Почему Коммутатор Молчит", Rus. – Why Commutator is Silent).
+However, the track is not purely ours: it’s a joint project with "Pochemu Komutator Molchit" ("Почему Коммутатор Молчит", Rus. – Why Commutator is Silent).

 It is more important now than ever before.
-Foreplay consists of putting ‘likes’ under photos today, not touching; music is mastered to fit notebook speakers.
-In the age of Internet, that is, in an era of unlimited access to knowledge, it is so desirable to touch the result of your vision of the world.
+Modern foreplay is all about putting Likes on photos instead of touches and kisses; music is mastered to fit notebook speakers and so on.
+In the age of Internet, the era of unlimited access to knowledge, it is so desirable to touch the result of your vision of the world.

-We also practice ‘micro parties’ for friends, where one to twenty people gather at our studio and we play for them, so that they can experience the waves and dashes in the same way, as we do, rather than how it goes on the record or sounds on Internet.
-This sensation of sound is also a kind of tactility.
+We also make small parties for friends, where one to twenty people gather at our studio and we perform for them, so that they can experience the music in the same way as we do, rather than how it goes on the record or sounds on Internet.
+This sensation of sound is also a kind of tactile sensation.

 What are your plans for the future?

-Sometimes we may confuse dreams and plans.
-Therefore, we plan to continue to move towards the formation of our own language and filigree the sound to express ourselves more clearly.
+Sometimes we may confuse our dreams and plans.
+Therefore, we plan to continue to move towards the formation of our own language and work hard on our sound to express ourselves more clearly.
 As for the dreams – we want to dive into rave-travelling and to play live outside the studio more often.